 Special Education Programs

-Students with Individual Education Plans receive support through program modification within the classroom and through assistance by teachers and paraprofessionals in alternate settings.
-Three case managers with special education qualifications coordinate the Special Education Program.
+Students with Individual Education Plans receive support through program modification within the classroom and assistance by teachers and paraprofessionals in alternate settings.
+Two case managers with special education qualifications coordinate the Special Education Program.

 Safe Schools Initiatives

 Staff and students enjoy working in our positive school climate.
 Expectations outlined clearly in the student planner focus on accepting responsibility for success.
+We are fortunate to have a Child and Youth Worker that supports the social and emotional needs of our students.
 The Guidance Program in conjunction with Woolwich Community Services offers classroom workshops presented by social workers that help students respond appropriately to difficult situations and relationships.

 Park Manor offers a rich learning experience in a small school environment.
-Our school is organized with three Grade 7 English classes, three Grade 8 English classes along side a French Immersion program in both grades .
-This ensures a low student to teacher ratio in the junior.
+Our school is organized with four Grade 7 English classes, four Grade 8 English classes with a French Immersion class in both grades .
+This ensures a great student to teacher ratio in our classrooms.
 The timetable at Park Manor PS introduces students to rotary instruction for part of the school day and provides students with instruction from subject specialists.